castastrophe/monorepo-tooling-scripts/CONTRIBUTING.md

 ## Code Of Conduct

-This project adheres to the Adobe [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to the [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Have a question?

 Start by filing an issue.
 The existing committers on this project work to reach consensus around project direction and issue solutions within issue threads (when appropriate).

-## Contributor License Agreement

-All third-party contributions to this project must be accompanied by a signed contributor license agreement.
-This gives Adobe permission to redistribute your contributions as part of the project.
-[Sign our CLA](http://opensource.adobe.com/cla.html).
-You only need to submit an
-Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Code Reviews